sunnysideup/silverstripe-copyfactory/README.md

 For the most basic situation (without any special relationships between DataObjects), you can leave out the `doCopyFactory` method.
-For more complex situations, the following methods can be added to a DataObject: `copyOriginalManyManyItems`, `attachToMoreRelevantHasOne`, and `copyHasManyRelation`.
+For more complex situations, the following methods can be added to a DataObject:
+ - `copyHasOneRelation`, `attachToMoreRelevantHasOne`
+ - `copyOriginalHasManyItems, `copyHasManyRelation`, `attachToMoreRelevantHasMany`
+ - `copyOriginalManyManyItems`, `attachToMoreRelevantManyMany`

 These methods are chainable, here is an example: